Do not index

 At its core, a mantra is a purposeful composition of sounds.
 Like every other sound in the universe, the sounds of a mantra are accompanied by their related vibration.
 These are vibrations that we can often sense within our bodies as well as around us, in our environment.

 For instance, try chanting the sound ‘mmmm' and observe where you feel the vibration of that sound within your body.
-You will notice that the sound creates a strong vibration inside our head.
+You will notice that the sound creates a strong vibration inside our heads.

 This vibration in a specific area of the body touches and activates our cells and systems in the vicinity.
 That's how sound is connected to activation.